San Luca

-The Italian author Corrado Alvaro was born in San Luca in 1895.
-His hand-written notes and other personal belongings are now kept in the house where he was born by the Corrado Alvaro Foundation.
+The Sanctuary of Our Lady of Polsi is located 10 km from San Luca.
+It has long been the 'Ndrangheta's meeting place.

 History

+Between the 9th and 11th centuries, the valley became a refuge for Byzantine monks escaping Arab-occupied Sicily, who founded both cenobitic and monastic communities in the area.
+In the region of Potamia – a former town near the current San Luca – seven monasteries of the Order of St. Basil of Caesarea were established.
+Today, only ruins or place names bear witness to most of them.
+Only the Monastery of Polsi – hidden deep within the heart of Aspromonte – has endured historical upheaval and devastating natural disasters, and remains one of Calabria's most significant places of worship.

-San Luca was founded on October 18, 1592, by the Prince Sigismund Loffredo and named after the saint of that particular day, Luke the Evangelist, who became the patron saint of the town.
+San Luca was founded on October 18, 1592, by Prince Sigismund Loffredo and named after Saint Luke the Evangelist, who became the patron saint of the town.
 It was populated by refugees from the old town of Potamia, which was destroyed by landslides.
-San Luca became a comune in 1811, and was hit by floods and landslides in 1951, 1953 and December 1972.
+San Luca became a comune in 1811, and was hit by floods and landslides in 1951, 1953, and December 1972.
+During the night of 3-4 January 1973, a landslide blocked the Bonamico river and formed a lake, subsequently named the Lago Costantino in the municipal territory of San Luca.

-Around 1900, at the time the young Corrado Alvaro grew up in San Luca, illiteracy was near 100 percent and the town had no drinking water.
+Journalist and author Corrado Alvaro grew up in San Luca in the early 1900s, a time when illiteracy was near 100 percent and the town had no drinking water.
 The women went to fetch water with the casks on their heads at a well nearby.
-The town was pretty much isolated; there was no road to the coast and the only way to get there was on foot.
+The town was fairly isolated; there was no road to the coast and the only way was on foot.
 Many inhabitants joined the Italian diaspora to escape the extreme poverty.